 If pepper spray isn't for you, a personal alarm attached to your key chain is an excellent way to stay protected.
 When approached by a potential attacker, pull the pin and an alarm will sound that can be heard up to 300 feet away.

 However, this will only work if the threat of being caught scares off your attacker.
-If it doesn't, you might want to look into self-defense training for times when you are left with no other option.
+If it doesn't, you'll want to look into self-defense training for times when you are left with no other option.

 5. Turn Off Your Music After Dark